 Search

-Dr Margaret Hughes, Senior Lecturer - Journalism/Sports Journalism, University of the West of Scotland & Chair, Association for Journalism Education UK
+Dr Margaret Hughes, Senior Lecturer - Journalism/Sports Journalism, University of the West of Scotland & Chair, World Journalism Education Council and Executive Committee Member, Association for Journalism Education UK

-Karen Jardine, Campaigns and Communications - Nottinghamshire Sexual Violence Support Services
+Karen Jardine, Campaigns and Coimmunications Manager, Nottinghamshire Sexual Violence Support Services (Notts SVSS)

 During her work at Notts SVSS she has set up the both the No More Rape Myths and Support After TV campaigns.
 She is particularly interested in the relationship between the media and the public, how they inform each other and how this can be used to bring about positive change.